 Other activities: The best views Saratoga County has to offer can be found in Saratoga Spa State Park.
 Bring or rent a bike and bust away from fellow nature enthusiasts for some quality (read: quiet) time.

-How far is it: 3 hours and 30 minutes by car
+Distance: Three hours and 30 minutes by car

 Where to stay: The Merchant or Hotel Salem

-How to get there: Driving is the most efficient way to get to Salem, following I-95 north of Boston
+How to get there: Driving is the most efficient way to get to Salem, following I-95 north of Boston.

 This region is a bit of a trek from NYC, but perfect if you want to feel transported far from your own bed and neighborhood soundtrack.
-The Alpine village vibe is strong in this city -- head to Main Street and check out the local shops
+The Alpine village vibe is strong in this city—head to Main Street and check out the local shops.

-Where to stay: Lake Placid Inn Boutique Hotel
+Where to stay: Lake Placid Inn boutique hotel

 Chances are you’ve heard of this city many times, or have been there yourself.
-But there’s one special activity here that you can’t find anywhere else in the Catskills -- or New York, for that matter.
-Rail Explorers is a company that will rent you a rail bike for a beautiful ride on the old Ulster and Delaware Railroad that runs along the Esopus Creek.
+But there’s one special activity here that you can’t find anywhere else in the Catskills—or NYC, for that matter: Rail Explorers is a company that will rent you a rail bike for a beautiful ride on the old Ulster and Delaware Railroad that runs along the Esopus Creek.
 And yes, there are a ton of trees along the way.
-This will be a leaf-peeping adventure you’re sure to remember -- you can even pair the ride with fancy dinner on the Grand Bellevue meal train.
+This will be a leaf-peeping adventure you’re sure to remember—you can even pair the ride with a fancy dinner on the Grand Bellevue meal train.